OthankQ/100-days-of-code/r1-log.md

 ### R1D88

 Built a simple todo app using React.
 Now learning how to import Redux into a React project and make them work together with a simple song-list app.

+### R1D89

+Built a React app with a list of user card and search function that updates as you type in a search term.
+This was a part of a tutorial I had stopped to study more React.
+Needed few hints to make this work but proud of what I learned.